leafo/web_sanitize/README.md

 ### HTML

-The default whitelist should be adequate but you can configure it.
-(Feel free to submit a pull request if there is something missing)
+The default whitelist provides a basic set of authorized HTML tags.
+Feel free to submit a pull request if there is something missing.

 Get access to the whitelist like so: